 The Weekend Woodworker

-Fine furniture is one thing, but if you just want to bang out some nice, functional furniture over a weekend these nex woodworking classes are for you.
+Fine furniture is one thing, but if you just want to bang out some nice, functional furniture over a weekend, the following woodworking classes are for you.

 Taught by YouTuber and woodworking personality Steve Ramsey of Woodworking for Mere Mortals, these courses are designed from the ground up to be accessible to just about anyone, no matter their time, space, or budget limitations.